-Editor-in-Chief and Founder Claire Lehmann is considered a part of the Intellectual Dark Web, which is a term used to describe a “group of public personalities who oppose what they see as the dominance of progressive identity politics and political correctness in the media and academia.”
-The primary mission of the IDW is to reject political correctness and embrace a free thinking discussion of controversial topics.
-Further, according to the left leaning Village Voice, Claire Lehmann, believes “nationalism is the antidote to racism,” and claims to have been “blacklisted” for “criticizing feminism”.
+Editor-in-Chief and Founder Claire Lehmann are considered a part of the Intellectual Dark Web, a term used to describe a “group of public personalities who oppose what they see as the dominance of progressive identity politics and political correctness in the media and academia.”
+The primary mission of the IDW is to reject political correctness and embrace a free-thinking discussion of controversial topics.
+Further, according to the left-leaning Village Voice, Claire Lehmann, believes “nationalism is the antidote to racism” and claims to have been “blacklisted” for “criticizing feminism”.

 Reverse racism is controversial and disputed by some.
-It is certainly possible for minorities to be prejudiced against Whites, however some believe racism requires “systematic oppression which is built into the government, institutions and social structures.
+It is certainly possible for minorities to be prejudiced against Whites; however, some believe racism requires “systematic oppression built into the government, institutions and social structures.
 Without this factor of systematic oppression, there cannot be racism.”
-This article also talks at length about IQ differences between whites and blacks and while not definitively stating it, repeats over and over that genetics are a factor in racial IQ differences (hereditarianism, which is a pseudoscientific viewpoint).
+This article also talks at length about IQ differences between whites and blacks and, while not definitively stating it, repeats over and over that genetics are a factor in racial IQ differences (hereditarianism, which is a pseudoscientific viewpoint).

-Further, on May 29, 2019, Quillette published an article by Eoin Lenihan, claiming there are “connections between antifascist activists and national-level reporters who cover the far-right.”
+Further, on May 29, 2019, Quillette published an article by Eoin Lenihan, claiming “connections between anti-fascist activists and national-level reporters who cover the far-right.”
 According to Columbia Journalism Review, Lenihan “identified himself as an online extremism researcher, despite having no association with any previously known organization that researches extremism.
 In reality, Lenihan was already an established right-wing troll, now blanket banned for ‘violating rules against managing multiple Twitter accounts for abusive purposes.’”
-When asked by CJR if the information contained in the story was fact checked, Quillette declined to comment.
+When asked by CJR if the information contained in the story was fact-checked, Quillette declined to comment.